rahulretnan/nx/docs/nx-cloud/private/get-started.md

 # Running Nx Cloud Enterprise

 We offer multiple ways of running NxCloud for our Enterprise customers.
-The below options are listed in the order we recommend them, from easiest to most complex in terms of set-up and maintenance for your team.
+The below options are listed in recommended order, from easiest to most complex in terms of set-up and maintenance for your team.
 Please carefully consider your organization's requirements and level of infrastructure expertise before deciding on a deployment option.

+Also, please make sure to [get in touch with us first](https://nx.app/enterprise?utm_source=nx.dev) so we can start creating an Enterprise package that best fits your needs, and discuss any questions you might have!

 ## Clusters managed by us